callnow

 • Storage Costs: Storage Costs are the costs of holding inventory until it is sold in the market.
 They also include the costs of insuring the inventory in case of loss or damage.

-• Handling Costs: Expenses related to the physical transfer, examination, and handling of stocks in the warehouse or production center.
+• Handling Costs: The expenses related to the physical transfer, examination, and handling of stocks in the warehouse or production center.
 This entails expenses related to labor in handling and storing inventory and equipment used in the same process.

 • Quality Control Costs: Costs arising from examining or checking goods for quality before they are sold or further processed.
 This means the costs of testing materials, the quality of the material, and other related expenses.